What is Constants in VB.net?

 3. Shadows

-Shadows − this makes the constant hide a programming element of identical name in a base class.
+Shadows − this makes the constant hide a programming element of an identical name in a base class.
 Optional.

 4. Constantlist